ktsuench/mean/README.md

 ## Issues
 ### Symlink
-*Only applies if vagrant box was not installed as an admin/superuser when running `vagrant up`)*
+*Only applies if vagrant box was not installed as an admin/superuser when running `vagrant up`*

+__ONGOING ISSUE:__ If you are using Typescript, it will not compile if you need to use typings (i.e. Node).
+Will find a fix for it soon.

 If you are having this issue:
 - Go to `.provision/bootstrap.sh` and uncomment the "*Install Sympm to link node modules properly*" section.